Impaction for Undergraduate Admission

 - Fall 2016 Transfer impaction results can be found on our impaction results for Fall 2016 page.

 - Transfer impaction results for previous fall application terms are listed on our impaction results for previous terms page.

 - Spring 2019 Transfer impaction results can be found on our impaction results for Spring 2019 page.

 Supplemental Application Requirement - Transfer applicants only

-Fall 2018 transfer applicants will be required to complete a Supplemental Application including grades for work completed in fall 2017.
-Information about completing the
+Transfer applicants will be required to complete a Supplemental Application including grades for work completed at the time of submission.
+Information about

-supplemental application will be posted to applicants' MySJSU accounts in late December.
+completing the supplemental application will be posted to applicants' MySJSU accounts

 Do List" will not be considered for admission.
 SJSU's supplemental application requirement